Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Experimental Evaluation

 \subsection{Experimental Results}

-We compare the model performances of cross-entropy loss, ii loss, and triplet loss with and without pre-training.
+\textbf{Model performance} We compare the model performances of cross-entropy loss, ii loss, and triplet loss with and without pre-training.
 Table \ref{tab:auc} are the averaged ROC AUC scores of the model performances in three datasets under different FPR values.
-Comparing ``RotNet'' and ``DTAE'' sub-columns with ``No pre-training'' sub-columns, we observe that using self-supervision techniques for pre-training significantly improved the model performance in 9 out of 18 cases (3 loss functions$\times$3 datasets$\times$2 FPR values).
-The results also show that our proposed self-supervision method DTAE achieves the highest ROC AUC scores in 16 out of 18 cases.
-Moreover, with our proposed pre-training method, all three loss functions achieve better performance than OpenMax in 5 out of 6 cases (3 datasets$ \times $2 FPR values).
+Comparing ``RotNet'', ``DTAE'' and ``AE'' rows with ``No pre-training'' rows, we observe that using self-supervision techniques for pre-training significantly improved the model performance.
+The results also show that our proposed self-supervision method DTAE achieves the top two ROC AUC scores for all the cases.
+Moreover, with our proposed pre-training method, all three loss functions perform better than OpenMax in 5 out of 6 cases (3 datasets$ \times $2 FPR limits).

+To evaluate the detransformation component of DTAE, we performed an ablation study on our method without detransformation, which is denoted as TAE.
+Although both DTAE and TAE use transformed instances as input, TAE reconstructs the transformed instances as output, while DTAE reconstructs the original instances as output.
+Comparing the ``TAE'' rows and ``DTAE'' rows, we observe that the detransformation component in DTAE plays a key role in improving the model performance.
+That is, our results indicate that learning features invariant to transformations, via detransformation, can yield more effective features than those learned from reconstructing the same samples.

 Table \ref{tab:f1} shows that the OSR performances of different methods are measured by F1 scores in known and unknown class domains.
 We first calculate the F1 scores for each known class and the unknown class, then average all the classes as the Overall F1 scores.
-The results show that models with pre-training (``RotNet'' rows and ``DTAE'' rows) achieve statistically significant improvements in 15 out of 27 cases (3 loss functions$\times$3 datasets$\times$3 domains).
-Our proposed method also achieves the highest F1 scores in 21 out of 27 cases.
+The results show that models with pre-training achieve statistically significant improvements.
+Moreover, Our proposed method also achieves the top two F1 scores in 26 out of 27 cases (3 loss functions$\times$3 datasets$\times$3 domains).